 7 Hear, O Lord, the cry with which I invoke thee,

-have pity on me and answer me.
+pity me and answer me.

-8 For you my heart murmurs,
+8 For you, my heart murmurs,

 and my eyes seek you.